inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 ### Example Code - ESI Distribution

-To run the sample simulation above, download the `openfoam-esi-input-example.zip` file, select the appropriate distribution with `inductiva.simulators.OpenFOAM(distribution="esi")`, and run the corresponding `Allrun` script.
+To run the sample simulation above, download the `openfoam-esi-input-example.zip` file, select the appropriate distribution and version with `inductiva.simulators.OpenFOAM(distribution="esi", version="2412")`, and run the corresponding `Allrun` script.

 ## Advanced Tutorial: Running the MB9 Micro-benchmark from ExaFOAM